 - Applicable timeframes (application deadline) if this is an SBA Loan financed project

-- Relevant investigation/remediation reports from other IDEM Programs (noting assigned IDEM site # and IDEM Virtual File Cabinet (VFC) Document #s)
+- Tabulated and/or indexed relevant investigation/remediation reports.
+Other IDEM Program documentation should include (assigned IDEM site # and IDEM Virtual File Cabinet (VFC) Document #s) Reports Form

 - Proposed or existing vapor mitigation system specifications